Woocommerce RFQ for Multivendor

 The customer can view the order details as well.

-That’s all for the WooCommerce Request for Quotation.
+That’s all for the Woocommerce RFQ.
 If you face any issue, feel free to add a ticket at webkul.uvdesk.com